davidxmoody/davidxmoody.com/_drafts/wordsearch-game.md

 I went through quite a lot of iterations of this game.
 Originally I made it using CoffeeScript and jQuery.
 Some time later, I started learning Angular.js and decided it would be a good exercise to re-write it.
 Later still, I realised I had to actually integrate it into the Professor P website.
 I made sure everything worked well with DocPad (the static site generator I was using) and changed some of the other elements to use the existing Bootstrap styles from the website.

 It's actually a very complex game.
-I'm not going to do a complete walkthrough of every line of code.
-Instead I'm going to pick out a handful of interesting design decisions and examine them further.
+Instead of going through every line of code, I'm going to pick out a handful of interesting design decisions and examine them further.

 ## Grid generation